 Inspired by the Master Soda Recipe from True Brews by Emma Christensen, this fizzy tart soda is made with Rhubarb Juice and brewed with Champagne yeast for FIZZ!

 How to make a deliciously fizzy and floral soda.
-It's super simple, too.
+It's super simple, and a probiotic too.